Wikipedia of life in New York: how to survive a newcomer in the capital of the world

 - “Registration”, proof of address, looks much more humane than in Russia.
 The address can be proved by a rental agreement or an electricity bill.
 Confirmation of the address may be required for obtaining car license, opening a bank account or writing to the library, for example.
 Actually everything that I could not do in Moscow after almost ten years of life and white work, here it turns out super-easy.

-- The US ID, known as the State ID, is a plastic card that is much more convenient for life than a passport.
-This is usually a car license, which most Americans get in 16 years, but there is a version on which a non-driving license will be written.
-You can take a theoretical test and get a learner permit with which you can learn to drive, i.e. ride behind the wheel in the presence of another person with the rights in the passenger seat.
-For any ID requires a simple set of documents and a couple of hours in the DMV office.
+- The American ID, known as State ID, is a plastic card that is much more convenient for life than a passport.
+These are usually car licenses, which most Americans get at the age of 16, but there is a version that says non-driving license.
+You can take a theoretical test and get a learner permit, with which you can learn to drive, i.e. drive in the presence of another person with a license in the passenger seat.
+To obtain any ID, you need a simple set of documents and a couple of hours at the DMV office.

 - Slightly easier to get citywide New York City ID.
 Officially, it should not be taken as evidence of age, for example, when buying alcohol, but in practice it works.
 This card gives some discounts, free membership in museums.

-- There is a good system of separation of garbage and not the most beautiful - its removal.
-Three times a week, each house puts garbage bags on the sidewalk.
-One bag for paper and cardboard, the other - for the rest of the recyclable: plastic, metal and glass.
-In some areas there are brown tanks for organics, or compost can be collected in the freezer and taken to the community garden.
-Furniture and other large trash pick up for free.
-Schedule for each house and other rules for garbage collection can be found on the city portal.
+- There is a good waste separation system here and not the most beautiful one for its removal.
+Three times a week, every home puts garbage bags on the sidewalk.
+One bag for paper and cardboard, the other for everything else recyclable: plastic, metal and glass.
+Some areas have brown organic bins, or the compost can be collected in the freezer and taken to a community garden.
+Furniture and other large rubbish is collected free of charge.
+Schedules for each house and other rules for garbage collection can be found on the city portal.

 - Life hacking savings on the subway.
 Within two hours you can change from the subway to the bus for free and vice versa.
 Sometimes I go somewhere on the subway, and return by bus to spend only one trip.